StewartBie/stewartbie.github.io/blog/2025-12-01-zephyr-blog.md

 ---
 slug: zephyr-blog
-title: Zephyt Blog
+title: Zephyr Blog
 authors: [zephyr]
-tags: [docusaurus]
+tags: [docusaurus,pl,rl,nemu]
 ---

-# Deploy blog on my PC
+## Deploy blog on my PC

 1. install with   `npm` , and then config and install